openfl/OpenFLDevelopersGuide/display-programming/display-object-example-spritearranger.md

 *   The addShape() and describeChildren() methods, which are described in

-    “Adding display objects to the
+    "Adding display objects to the

-    canvas” on page 206
+    canvas" on page 206

 *   The moveToBack(), moveDown(), moveToFront(), and moveUp() methods, which are described in

-    “Rearranging
+    "Rearranging

-    display object layering” on page 208
+    display object layering" on page 208

 *   The onMouseUp() method, which is described in

-    “Clicking and dragging display objects” on page 207
+    "Clicking and dragging display objects" on page 207

 The GeometricSprite class and its subclasses